telerik/maui-docs/controls/button/overview.md

 # .NET MAUI Button Overview

-Telerik RadButton for .NET MAUI enhances the functionality of the standard .NET MAUI Button by providing options for customizing its look and feel.
-Additionally, it enables you add borders, set its transparency, align its content, define backgrounds, and render images.
+The Telerik RadButton for .NET MAUI enhances the functionality of the standard .NET MAUI Button by providing options for customizing its look and feel.
+Additionally, it enables you to add borders, set its transparency, align its content, define backgrounds, and render images.

 ![Button Overview](images/button-overview.png "Button for .NET MAUI")